The homology of moduli spaces of 4-manifolds may be infinitely generated: Construction of homology classes

 It is worth adding notes on the last property (iii) of \cref{assumption on M}.
 The principal intention of (iii) is to ensure that the mod 2 basic classes are distinct even in the quotient $H^2(M;\Z)/\Aut(H^2(M;\Z))$ (after passing to a subsequence, if necessary).
-For most 4-manifolds, increasing either divisibilities or self-intersections is the only possible way to get infinitely many characteristics distinct in $H^2(M;\Z)/\Aut(H^2(M;\Z))$ ({\it cf.} \cref{lem: Wall}).
+For most $4$-manifolds, increasing either divisibilities or self-intersections is the only possible way to get infinitely many characteristics distinct in

+({\it cf.} \cref{lem: Wall}).
 The reason why we suppose $N(M_i; c_i)$ is odd is that we want to control sums of mod 2 Seiberg--Witten invariants over some class of spin$^c$ structures.

 As a series of examples of $M$ satisfying \cref{assumption on M}, we have:

 \begin{lem} For $n\geq1$, $M=E(n)$ satisfies \cref{assumption on M}. \end{lem}

 To see \cref{lem En satisfies Assumption}, let us consider logarithmic transformations.
 For $n \geq 2$ and $i \geq 1$, let $E(n;i)$ denote the logarithmic transformation of order $i>0$ performed on $E(n)$. i.e. $E(n;i)$ is the elliptic surface of degree $n$ with a single multiple fiber of order $i$.
 (Note that $E(n;1)=E(n)$.)
 The Seiberg--Witten invariants of $E(n;i)$ were computed by Fintushel--Stern~\cite{FS97}.
 For readers' convenience, we recall the result following their survey \cite[Lecture~2]{FS6lec}.